 Blockages and Buildups

 You might not have thought about it, but there are times when everyone is using their water.
-In the morning when everyone is taking a shower, and the time when people normally get home from work are typically peak times of water usage.
-The additional stress on the water system in general can create lower water pressure.
+In the morning, when everyone is taking a shower, and when people normally get home from work are typically peak times of water usage.
+The additional stress on the water system, in general, can create lower water pressure.
 Try adjusting your schedule a little to see if this makes a difference.

 Low water pressure can be annoying, but it could also be an indicator of another problem, and this is why it is important to resolve the problem, especially if it’s a sudden occurrence.
-Contact our team of experts at Wentworth Plumbing today and we’ll examine the problem and find the best resolution for you.
-By fixing a low pressure problem, you can make your shower more enjoyable and help to prevent potential damage to your property.
+Contact our team of experts at Wentworth Plumbing today in Hamilton, ON, and we’ll examine the problem and find the best resolution for you.
+By fixing a low-pressure problem, you can make your shower more enjoyable and help to prevent potential damage to your property.